BMCSoftwareCTO/lift-install/README.md

     --reg_password <arg>        // Docker registry user password for accessing BMC docker
                                 // images.
     --reg_email <arg>           // Docker registry user email.
-    --dbdir <arg>               // Default is /.
+    --db_dir <arg>              // Default is /.
 If specified, lift and spinnaker db files will be
                                 // created under the specified directory.
 The directory will be created
                                 // if it doesn't exist.
+    --base_dir <arg>            // Default is standard /var/lib/... for Docker and Kubelet.
+If specific, docker
+                                // and kubelet storage will move to the specific directory.
+This must be the same
+                                // directory for all kuberenetes nodes and the master.
     --ui_port <arg>             // Default is 8000.
 This is for spyglass client UI.
     --api_port <arg>            // Default is 9080.
-This is for admiral service.
+This is for API service.
-    --aws_port <arg>            // Default is 9081.
-This is for aws service.
+    --aws_port <arg>            // Deprecated
-    --ssh_port <arg>            // Default is 9082.
-This is for ssh service.
+    --ssh_port <arg>            // Deprecated
     --port_range <arg>          // Default is "8000 9999"
                                 // Used to configure kubernetes api service where NodePort is
                                 // used.
 This should be a string with min and max port range